brunoruas2/ciencia_computacao/docs/nav/Cursos/AwsSkillBuilder/cloudPratictioner/Cloud_Pratictioner.md

 AWS Route 53

+Types of Load Balances:

+ - Application -> Flexible feature set with HTTP and HTTPS traffic.
+ - Network -> Ultra-high performance.
+TLS.
+UDP.
+Static IP and so on.
+Capable to handle millions of requests per second.
+ - Gateway -> Deploy and manage third-party virtual apps that suports GENEVE.
+ - Classic

 ## Module 5 - Databases and Storage

 Block Level Storage -> Place to store file in a way that can be updated block by block and not by the hole file